gbiggs/rtctree/README.txt

  - Catch more zombies
  - Handle unknown CORBA object types
  - Handle the case of unknown port owners
- - Added locks to make rtctree objects thread-safe
+ - Added locks to make RTCTree objects thread-safe
  - Added API for forcing a re-parse of any object in the tree
  - Cleaned up ``__init__`` functions for proper inheritence handling
  - New API call to get the state of a component in a specific EC